sailshq/anchor/README.md

 It's also the core validation library for the Sails ecosystem.

 (Built on top of the great work with https://github.com/chriso/node-validator)

-> This is an unfinished work in progress!
-Please follow/star and keep up to date as the project develops.
-> If you're interested in contributing, drop me a note at @mikermcneil.
-I welcome your thoughts, feature requests, and pull requests.

 ## Installation